 After the 30 minute incubation, filter each of the test solutions and the blank using a 0.45 µm polyethersulfone syringe filter.
 Filtration is required to remove any insolubles from the samples.
 The filtration 2 mL of the test samples and blank filtrate is then added to 4 dram vials that can hold at least 8 mL.
 You can use the same type of vial in which the standards were prepared.
 To all of the vials containing the standards and standard blank, 5 mL of sodium carbonate is added, and for best results, 1 mL of Folin’s reagent is added immediately afterward.
 Sodium carbonate is added to regulate any pH drop created by the addition of the Folin’s reagent.
 Sodium carbonate is then added to the test samples and test blank.
 These solutions will become cloudy after the addition of sodium carbonate.
 Then, the Folin’s reagent is added, which will react primarily with free tyrosine.
 The dram vials are then mixed by swirling and incubated at 37 ºC for 30 minutes.

 After incubation, the standards will have a gradation of color correlating with the amount of tyrosine added; the highest concentrations of tyrosine appearing darkest.
-You will also notice appreciable color change in the test samples.
+There will also be appreciable color change in the samples.
 Filter 2 mL of these solutions using a 0.45 µm polyethersulfone syringe filter into suitable cuvettes.
 Proceed to the spectrophotometer to record absorbance values.